zenglenn42/opengl-tutorial-tbb/README.md

 Still, no joy.

-I punt on GL_TRIANGLES and opt for GL_LINES and /finally/ got something on the screen.
+I punt on GL_TRIANGLES and opt for GL_LINES and /finally/ get something on the screen.

 But even that is a bit rough for dumb reasons ... me forgetting that you need pairs of vertices to draw one line segment as opposed to a mistaken connect-the-dots assumption about how that works.
 Oddly, that also got me looking into controlling line color at the shader level.
 That leads to discussions of gl_FrontColor and gl_BackColor within the GLSL shader language and backs me into the crucial realization that front-facing meshes are specified with vertices in *counter-clockwise* order and in the tutorial, they're specified in *clockwise* order (which is probably anti-pattern).